-8. Taxation
+9. Taxation

 Tax status is yet to be ascertained.
+Application has been made to seek tax exemption status.

-9. Financial Risk Management
+10. Financial Risk Management

 Exposure to various types of financial instrument risks arises in the ordinary course of the company's business.
 The Board of Directors has overall responsibility for the establishment and oversight of the company's risk management framework.
-The company's risk management policies are established to identify and analyse the risks faced by the company, to set appropriate risk limits and controls, and to monitor risk and adherence to limits.
+The company's risk management policies are established to identify and analyze the risks faced by the company, to set appropriate risk limits and controls, and to monitor risk and adherence to limits.
 Risk management policies are reviewed on a regular basis and reflect changes in market conditions and the company's activities.